Paperweight: History

+In China, paperweight is as old as paper, already existed in the Han dynasty (202-220 BC), and its predecessor used for holding down floor mats existed in the Warring States period (475-221 BC).

-Antique paperweights were made in the "classic" years between 1845 and 1860 primarily in three French factories named Baccarat, Saint-Louis and Clichy.
+Western paperweights started in the "classic" years between 1845 and 1860 primarily in three French factories named Baccarat, Saint-Louis and Clichy.
 Together, they made between 15,000 and 25,000 weights in the classic period.
 Weights (mainly of lesser quality) were also made in the United States, United Kingdom, and elsewhere, though Bacchus (UK) and New England Glass Company (US) produced some that equaled the best of the French.
 Modern weights have been made from about 1950 to the present.

 In the US, Charles Kaziun started in 1940 to produce buttons, paperweights, inkwells and other bottles, using lamp-work of elegant simplicity.
 In Scotland, the pioneering work of Paul Ysart from the 1930s onward preceded a new generation of artists such as William Manson, Peter McDougall, Peter Holmes and John Deacons.
 A further impetus to reviving interest in paperweights was the publication of Evangiline Bergstrom's book, Old Glass Paperweights, the first of a new genre.

 A number of small studios appeared in the mid-20th century, particularly in the US.
 These may have several to some dozens of workers with various levels of skill cooperating to produce their own distinctive line.
 Notable examples are Lundberg Studios, Orient and Flume, Correia Art Glass, St. Clair, Lotton, and Parabelle Glass.

 Starting in the late 1960s and early 1970s, artists such as Francis Whittemore, Paul Stankard, his former assistant Jim D'Onofrio, Chris Buzzini, Delmo and daughter Debbie Tarsitano, Victor Trabucco and sons, Gordon Smith, Rick Ayotte and his daughter Melissa, the father and son team of Bob and Ray Banford, and Ken Rosenfeld began breaking new ground and were able to produce fine paperweights rivaling anything produced in the classic period.